List of projects of the Belt and Road Initiative: Central Asia

 The Five Nations Railway Corridor between China and Iran through Afghanistan, Tajikistan and Kyrgyzstan has been proposed since 2014.

 Hong Kong

 During his 2016 policy address, Hong Kong chief executive Leung Chun-ying's announced his intention of setting up a Maritime Authority aimed at strengthening Hong Kong's maritime logistics in line with Beijing's economic policy.
 Leung mentioned "One Belt, One Road" no fewer than 48 times during the policy address, but details were scant.

 Indonesia

 In 2016, China Railway International won a bid to build Indonesia's first high-speed rail, the 140 km Jakarta–Bandung High Speed Rail.
-It will shorten the journey time between Jakarta and Bandung from over three hours to forty minutes.
+It would shorten the journey time between Jakarta and Bandung from over three hours to forty minutes.
 The project, initially scheduled for completion in 2019, was delayed by land clearance issues.
 Two thousand locals are working on the project.
-The project is planned for completion in August 2023.
-The line was officially opened on 2 October 2023.
+The project was completed in August 2023.
+The line was officially opened on 1 October 2023.